Skip to content

 1. insert your disc correctly

-2. use the toilet normally
+2. use the toilet as usual

-3. let your body do the work
+3. allow your body to do the work

-4. reposition if necessary
+4. adjust if necessary

-why auto dumping is helpful
+why auto dumping is beneficial

 what if my disc doesn’t auto dump?

-It’s important to distinguish between leaking and auto-dumping.
-Auto-dumping happens when the disc releases fluid during toilet use, whereas leaking occurs at other times during the day.
-If your disc leaks outside of this context, it may indicate that the disc isn’t properly sealed or needs to be replaced.
+It’s important to differentiate between leaking and auto-dumping.
+Auto-dumping occurs when the disc releases fluid during toilet use, while leaking happens at other times throughout the day.
+If your disc leaks outside of bathroom use, it may not be properly sealed or may need replacing.

 final thoughts on how to auto dump a menstrual disc